 - Standard Financial Documents Like P&L, AR, AP, Cash Flow, ETC.

-You should be prepared to discuss the specifics of the business’s financial position with the lender, so any documents you may be unfamiliar with you should consult with a trusted advisor like your accountant or CPA to make sure you understand exactly what the documents suggest about the financial health of your business.
+It would be best to prepare yourself to discuss the specifics of the business’s financial position with the lender.
+If you’re unfamiliar with any documents, you should consult with a trusted advisor like your accountant or CPA.
+Make sure you understand everything that the documents suggest about the financial health of your business.

 Business Term Loans